AmberGraceSoftware/Dex/docs/Chapter2/StateRecordsDictionaries.md

 ## Section Outline:
 - State Records and Dictionaries
 - Use cases
-- Indexing - Observing a key from a store of Dec States in O(1) time/space
+- Indexing - Observing a key from a store of Dex States in O(1) time/space